When a loved one moves into a skilled nursing facility the flurry of new faces can be confusing for seniors and their family members.

 - What they do: The charge nurse in a skilled nursing setting is there to oversee the nursing staff that helps senior residents with various health issues that may come up.
 These health care professionals generally work in eight-hour shifts to ensure that a senior has round-the-clock access to medical care.
 This means that, in any given 24-hour period, there may be three different people who take turns performing the role.
 Maibach advises caregivers to try and become familiar with the nurses assigned to the daytime shifts (generally 7:00 am-3:00 pm and 3:00 pm-11:00 pm)

-- Other names: case manager, gerontological social worker
+- Other names: case manager, geriatric social worker

 - What they do: Skilled nursing facilities generally have one social worker assigned to each individual unit.
 These staff members exist to handle the non-nursing related issues that can crop up.